- Professor, CWRU School of Medicine

 She has authored and coauthored articles in peer-reviewed pediatric and emergency medicine publications and books and is a frequent speaker at local, regional and national medical and disaster preparedness conferences and meetings.

 Dr. Dahl-Grove is a Fellow of the American Academy of Pediatrics (AAP).
-Her volunteer activities include serving as chair of the AAP Pediatric Emergency Medicine Disaster Committee and participating in planning the AAP Pediatric Emergency Medicine Leadership Conference for 2017.
-She also is a member of the Northeast Ohio Disaster Medical Assistance Team.
-She has participated in emergency medical services for children in Ohio since 1997 and is Assistant Medical Director for Pediatrics for the City of Cleveland.
+Her activities include serving as a member of the executive committee for AAP Committee on Children and Disasters.
+She is a member of the FEMA National Advisory Committee since 2018 and co-PI for ASPR Pediatric Center of Excellence for Eastern Great Lakes (Michigan and Ohio) 2019-20.
+She has participated in Emergency Medical Services for Children in Ohio since 1997 and is serving a co disaster dominion lead for the EIIC.

 Honors and Recognitions

 - Emergency Medical Services

 - Pediatric Emergency Medicine - American Board of Pediatrics

 Pediatric Emergency Medicine - University Hospitals Of Cleveland (1993 - 1995)

 Pediatrics - University Hospitals Of Cleveland (1991 - 1993)